yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

     ![An error screen is displayed because the application cannot connect to SQL MI within its private virtual network.](media/web-app-error-screen.png "Web App error")

-    >**Congratulations** on completing the Task!
+    > **Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:
     > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
     > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.

-**Summary:**
+### **Summary:**

-In this exercise you successfully deployed the WideWorldImporters web application to an Azure App Service and updated the connection strings to point to the SQL Managed Instance (SQL MI) database.
+In this exercise, you successfully deployed the WideWorldImporters web application to an Azure App Service and updated the connection strings to point to the SQL Managed Instance (SQL MI) database.
 The next step involves configuring the App Service to connect to the SQL MI database by ensuring proper network access, as SQL MI uses a private IP address within its own VNet.